lishine/esp/arduino/adc_i2c_plan.md

-# ESP32-C3 ADC/I2C Processing Plan (Revised)
+# ESP32-C3 ADC/I2C Processing Plan (Revised v3)

 ## Objective

 Read motor current via ADC (GPIO4) on an ESP32-C3 running Arduino code.
 Use ESP-IDF calibration functions (eFuse Two Point only) to convert readings to millivolts.
 Dynamically calculate the signal's mean level, frequency (using zero-crossing against the dynamic mean), and RMS voltage.

+A "batch" of processing involves collecting data until either a target number of cycles (`NUM_CYCLES_AVERAGE`) is detected OR a maximum sample count (`MAX_SAMPLES_PER_BATCH`, calculated based on `MIN_EXPECTED_FREQ_HZ`) is reached.
+Average the frequency and RMS values over the valid cycles completed within that batch.
+If specific errors occur during batch collection (ADC read errors, invalid mean calculation, short cycles), the averaging for that batch is skipped. **If a batch completes due to the sample limit with zero cycles detected (e.g., DC input), calculate and report the overall RMS of the entire batch with a frequency of 0 Hz.**

-Average these values over 5 cycles.
-Act as an I2C slave (address 0x08) to send the latest averaged frequency (Hz) and RMS (mV) as two `uint16_t` values (4 bytes total) to an ESP32-S3 master upon request.
+Act as an I2C slave (address 0x08) to send the latest calculated frequency (Hz) and RMS (mV) as two `uint16_t` values (4 bytes total) to an ESP32-S3 master upon request.
+Aim for a reporting interval of approximately 1 second between the start of consecutive batches by calculating and applying a delay after each batch completes.

 ## Hardware & Configuration